davidbliu/Mesos-Docker/README.md

  * ssh in and see:
  * `ssh -p 22000 container@{{ host_ip }}`
 * comparisons between orchestration tools on github

+# Wishlist

+here are some features that would improve this system

 ### Sprint 2 demo